devtron-labs/devtron/docs/user-guide/creating-application/docker-build-configuration.md

 ### Build Docker Image when you have a Dockerfile

-A `Dockerfile` is a file that you create which in turn produces a Docker image when you build it.
+A `Dockerfile` is a text document that contains all the commands which you can call on the command line to build an image.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/docker-build-configuration/i-have-a-dockerfile.png)